 Mako Mermaids

 The bird/woman combo of sirens and harpies certainly don’t get such a good press.
 So what is the appeal of mermaids?
-Well my poll of three revealed that they are: pretty, kind of sexy, sassy, very interesting to look at, they care for each other and care for all the living things in the ocean.
+Well, my poll of three revealed that they are: pretty, kind of sexy, sassy, very interesting to look at, they care for each other and care for all the living things in the ocean.
 There you have it.

 If you your child wants to channel their inner mermaid, here’s where you can get the outfit (child and adult sizes): Amazon.
-Randomly you can also get them decorated with Israeli and Palestinian flags!

 The post Mermaid Costume appeared first on The Parent Social.